245 Clinton Ave., Brooklyn, NY 11205

 Can I submit a play or screenplay that I have written?

 Yes and no. You are welcome to submit an excerpt from a play.
 We've expanded our program to include playwriting.
 We are unable to review screenplays.

 I write both fiction and non-fiction.
 Can I apply to both categories in the same year?

 Yes.
 The application will ask you to check your preference, but feel free to submit two varied writing samples.

 How are applicants chosen for admittance?

-Manuscripts are read by a committee of faculty.
-The members discuss the merits of the manuscripts and eventually reach a decision.
+Submissions are read by a committee of faculty whose members discuss the merits of the manuscripts and supporting materials.